-In addition to the conference programme, a digitization desk will be organized, and participants are invited to share heritage photos from their family albums, which will be digitized on the spot by a professional photographer.
+In addition to the conference programme, a digitization desk was organized, and participants were invited to share heritage photos from their family albums, which were digitized on the spot by a professional photographer.

-The stories associated with the image(s) will be collected and converted in appropriate metadata to accompany the digital objects.
+The stories associated with the image(s) were collected and converted in appropriate metadata to accompany the digital objects.